AlexYu01/simple_shell/README.md

 The previous working directory as set by the **cd** command.

 * **PATH**
 A colon-separated list of directories in which the shell looks for commands.
-A null directory name in the value of **PATH** (represented by any of two adjacent colons, an initial colon, or a trailing colon) indicates the current directory.
+A null directory name in the path (represented by any of two adjacent colons, an initial colon, or a trailing colon) indicates the current directory.

 ### Command Execution
 After receiving a command, **shellby** tokenizes it into words using `" "` as a delimiter and takes the following actions: